DivyaKarade/CustomML/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the app using the command: `streamlit run app.py`.
 4. The app will open in your default browser.

+## License
+AIDrugApp is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Contributions
+Contributions are welcome.
+Feel free to submit a pull request or open an issue for discussion.

 For more details on how to use the Auto-Multi-ML module, refer to the [AIDrugApp](https://aidrugapp.streamlit.app/).